-- 4.1 The following procedures apply where the alleged misconduct is reported to a Head of School (or equivalent) or Head of College, and the misconduct, if proved, would also constitute an offence under the criminal law.
+- 9.1 The following procedures apply where, if proved, the allegation of misconduct would also constitute an offence under the criminal law.
 A serious offence is one that is likely to attract an immediate custodial sentence if proved. - (a) Where the alleged criminal offence is considered not to be serious, action may be initiated under these disciplinary procedures.
-If the matter is reported to the police, such action may be deferred pending any police investigation or prosecution. - (b) In the case of serious offences, no action other than temporary exclusion may be taken under these procedures until the matter has been reported to the police and either prosecuted or a decision not to prosecute been taken, at which time the Head of School (or equivalent) or Head of College may decide whether disciplinary action under these procedures should continue or be taken.
+If the matter is reported to the police, such action may be deferred pending any police investigation or prosecution. - (b) In the case of serious offences which have been made known to the University by the alleged victim, alleged perpetrator or other third parties (e.g. the police), no action other than temporary exclusion may be taken until the matter is either prosecuted or a decision not to prosecute been taken.
+The Investigating Officer will decide, on a case by case basis, whether disciplinary action under these procedures should continue or be taken.
+If the matter is not reported to the police, the University may still decide to impose temporary exclusion and such cases will be dealt with in the context of their individual circumstances.

-- (c) Where a finding of misconduct is made and the student has also been sentenced by a criminal court in respect of the same facts, the court's penalty shall be taken into consideration in determining the penalty under these procedures. - 4.2 A student who is convicted of a serious criminal offence must immediately notify their Head of School who will consider whether disciplinary action under these procedures should be taken.
-Failure to disclose such a conviction may be treated as misconduct under these Regulations.
+- (c) Where a finding of misconduct is made and the student has also been sentenced by a criminal court in respect of the same facts, the court's penalty shall be taken into consideration in determining the penalty under these procedures. - (d) The University will normally refer all offences relating controlled drugs to the police. - 9.2 A student who is convicted of a serious criminal offence must immediately notify their Head of School who will liaise with Secretariat.
+Disciplinary action may be taken.
+Failure to disclose such a conviction may be treated as misconduct under these regulations.